-Wrap or store food placed in the refrigerator in airtight and moisture-proof material.
+Food placed in the refrigerator should be wrapped or stored in air and moisture proof material.
 This prevents food odor and taste transfer throughout the refrigerator.
 For dated products, check code date to ensure freshness.

 Leafy vegetables

 Remove store wrapping and trim or tear off bruised and discolored areas.
 Wash in cold water and drain.
 Place in plastic bag or plastic container and store in crisper.